 3 Common Co-Parenting Issues

-Separation and divorce are emotionally charged experiences filled with denial, hurt, pain, anger, and mourning.
-It is an extremely personal and painful process, and that pain can extend beyond just the couple separating to friends and family who also may feel hurt by the separation.
+Separation and divorce are often emotionally charged experiences filled with denial, hurt, pain, anger, and mourning.
+It can be an extremely personal and painful process, and those feelings can extend far beyond the couple separating, to friends and family who may also feel hurt by the uncoupling.
 Of course, you want to talk about it; you need to talk about it, but under no circumstances should you talk about it in front of your children.

-Co-parents or other friends and family talking badly about one another is one of the most common issues that arise between co-parents.
+Co-parents or other friends and family talking badly about one another is one of the most common issues that arises between co-parents, particularly in high-conflict situations.
 The solution is: don’t do it.
-It’s devastating to a child’s mental and emotional health for them to hear their parents calling each other names and insulting one another.
+It’s devastating to a child’s mental and emotional health when they hear their parents calling each other names and insulting one another.
 It creates a sense of unworthiness in the child and low self-esteem.